lucianonooijen/Personal-Website/content/about.md

 I started programming at an early age.
 In 2009 I made my first website, after having been interested in computers and software from an early age.
 After making this first website, I continued to broaden my knowledge, which enabled me to apply my skills on a professional level from 2014.

 In 2014 I developed my own webshop in WooCommerce and started to develop websites under the name Nooijen Web Solutions.
 After a while I started working together with Jeroen van Steijn, with whom I later founded Bytecode, which evolved into a start-up focussed digital agency.
+Though Bytecode, I have co-founded multiple start-ups and assumed the position of technical lead in others, leading the development of their software products.

 ### Education